mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 Running the tests
 ^^^^^^^^^^^^^^^^^

-For a little jolt of instant gratification, let's run the tests before we proceed with the explanation.
+For a quick jolt of instant gratification, let's run the tests before we proceed with the explanation.

 There are many ways to run tests written with :code:`unittest`.
 The following will run all tests found in the folder :file:`test`